tyehle/tyehle.github.io/_posts/2015-08-15-memoization.md

 Due to limitations in scala generics the functions I will be able to memoize will all have the type signature `I=>O`, that is they accept only one input of type `I` and produce an output of type `O`.

 If I am going to write a more general `memoize` function, in what way should it be more general?
-I decided that forcing a specific caching system was not necessisary.
+I decided that forcing a specific caching system was not necessary.
 Checking a cache may be able to give an answer very quickly, but not always, but may sometimes fail.
 I will call this function `check` and its type is `I=>Option[O]`.
 After I compute a result the hard way I should save it away so `check` can return it in the future.
 I will call this saving function `update` and its type is `(I,O)=>Unit`.
 Using this framework I implemented a generic `memoize` function.